Michigan Law OUTlaws

 3.6 – The 1L Representatives’ duties include, but are not limited to:

 3.6.1 – Assist Executive Board members in carrying out their duties and serve on committees.
+3.6.2 – Serve as a liaison between 1Ls and the OUTlaws Executive Board.

 3.6.3 – Plan a social event early in their tenure such as a punch and cheese night.
+3.6.4 – Consider running for other Executive Board positions.

 3.7 – The Development Chair’s duties include, but are not limited to: